The MFA Program

-Decisions on admission into the Creative Writing Program will be announced by April 1 of each year, though we try to make our notifications earlier.
-Students must respond to admission offers by April 15.
-If a student does not respond by this date, we will assume that the offer is being declined.
+Decisions on admission into the Creative Writing Program will be announced by April 1 of each year, though we generally try to make our notifications several weeks before that date.
+If an applicant does not respond to their offer by 9 a.m.
+EST on 15 April, we will assume that the offer is being declined.
 There will be a waiting list.
 We do not allow students to defer admission.
 An admitted student who cannot enter in the coming fall semester will have to reapply the following year.
-We send all applicants an email by the first weeks of April, notifying them of their status.
-In subsequent weeks, we record each applicants’ final status in the GSAS online system.

 Additional work-study opportunities and student loans are administered by Student Financial Services, University of Virginia, P.O.
 Box 400204, Charlottesville, VA 22904-4204 and can be reached at (434) 982-6000, or by visiting their website.
 Please contact that office directly for application forms and information.